Our Commitment

 Meet our Vice President for Intercultural Engagement and Belonging

-Dr. Jennifer T. Butcher is the vice president for intercultural engagement and belonging at Abilene Christian University for the Dallas campus.
+Dr. Jennifer T. Butcher is the vice president for intercultural engagement and belonging and vice provost for research, writing and special initiatives at Abilene Christian University for the Dallas campus.
 Among her duties in this role, Jennifer will cultivate a supportive and inclusive work environment for all employees, create and drive forward strategies and practices that ensure commitment to diversity for employees and students, and promote opportunities for ongoing employee growth and professional development.

-Additionally, Jennifer is a professor in the School of Organizational Leadership at ACU Dallas, where she teaches courses in the online Ed.D. in Organizational Leadership Program and serves on dissertation committees.
+Additionally, Jennifer is a professor in the College of Leadership and Professional Studies at ACU Dallas, where she teaches courses in the online Ed.D. in Organizational Leadership Program and serves on dissertation committees.
 She also participates in various university committees including the ACU Diversity Council, ACU Dallas Diversity Action Council and the Online First Year Experience Project.

 A member of numerous professional organizations, Jennifer is a current member on the Texas Association of School Administrators Higher Education Committee.
 She was named Advocate of the Year by the Texas Council of Professors of Educational Administration (TCPEA) in 2018.
 In 2020, TCPEA recognized her as Educator of the Year.
 And again, she was recognized as 2021 President of TCPEA and as dissertation chair for Darlene Breaux, the 2021 TCPEA Dissertation of the Year recipient.